Ways to Ensure your Quotation Process Leads to Profit Every Time

 A manufacturer I met at a conference last year told me about a stumbling block they ran into with a quote, which led to losing money on the job.
 Accurate costing of raw materials wasn’t an issue for them, but they realized during the quote creation that only two employees had the knowledge and experience to accurately predict the amount of labor required to complete specific tasks.
 These two employees were both away at the time and not reachable, and this meant guessing on the quote.
 After they won the contract and started doing the work, it was clear they had underestimated the labor cost, but they still had to complete the order even though they lost money on it.

 Best practice: As soon as possible, document the knowledge that resides with long-time employees relating to labor and other costs for completing various tasks.
 As each job progresses, record how long each task took and why.
 This ensures the information is easily accessible and knowledge is shared within your organization.
 Start to create a database of information related to various products and processes that can be easily referenced so that the quoting process is as accurate and rapid as possible.

 2. Know your actual costs

-Costing errors can come from external or internal sources such as raw materials, shipping, wastage, and overhead among others.
+Costing errors can come from external or internal sources such as raw materials, shipping, wastage and overhead among others.
 Typical external sources are from bid specifications that are vague and open to interpretation.
-But instead of getting clarification before completing the quote, some companies move ahead with a bid.
+But instead of getting clarification before completing the quote, some companies plough ahead with a bid.